Vyral/greg-mcdaniel/_posts/2019-02-19-whats-the-difference-between-a-pre-approval-and-a-pre-qualification.md

 &nbsp;

 What’s the difference between a pre-approval and a pre-qualification?
-Today I’m joined by Miles Palacios of CMG Mortgage to answer that question.
+Today I’m joined by Miles Palacios of CMG Financial to answer that question.

 With a pre-qualification, you share certain financial information with a lender (your annual income, assets, etc.) and they check your credit.
 The process is very informal, though, and they don’t verify any documentation.
 With a pre-approval, you actually supply your documentation to a lender that they then verify.